Rsantct/pe.audio.sys.OLD/pre.di.c/doc/10_from FIRtro to pre.di.c.md

 - Copy here the example target files:

     `cp  ../example2ways-sub/R20_ext*   .`

+### Config files for loudspeaker definition

+`speaker.yml` and `brutefir_config` are the *low level* files needed for pre.di.c to work with your loudspeaker.

+Here we provide a *high level* configuration helper tool.

 - Copy a template to prepare a *high level* loudspeaker definition